-Finding a souvenir that sums up the Singapore experience can be a bit of a challenge because there aren’t many locally-made products (other than the hawker food you ate for lunch – burp!).
+Finding a souvenir that sums up the Singapore experience can be a bit of a challenge because there aren’t many locally-made products.
 Some may be quite cheesy, but these are the most popular souvenirs of ...
 Read more about What are some popular souvenirs in Singapore? .

 Singapore’s an ideal place to stock up on fresh English-language reading material.
 You will find bookstores in the shopping malls, but true bookworms will want to support these independent bookstores specialising in quirky reads and works by local ...
 Read more about Singapore's best independent bookstores .

 Situated right in the heart of the Orchard Road shopping district, Lucky Plaza is the unofficial hub for the Filipino diaspora in Singapore.
 From the exterior, Lucky Plaza looks dated, but step inside this mini-Manila and you’ll be surprised at some of the treasures you’ll find.
-While it doesn’t have the swank of Ngee Ann City or Ion, if you’re in downtown Orchard, stop by and check out ...
+While it doesn’t have the swank of Ngee Ann City or ...
 Read more about Lucky Plaza .